crserran/home-alarm/README.md

 - Safe Mode as an input_boolean configured in HA
 - Have a media player configured in HA
 - At least one notifier

+# Questions

+If you have any question, you can either [open an issue](https://github.com/crserran/home-alarm/issues/new) or comment in [this topic](https://community.home-assistant.io/t/home-alarm-build-your-own-security-system-at-home/203784) from the Home Assistant community forum.

+If you like this project, don't forget to star it :)